OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/fast-routing-convergence.rst

 node failure.

-Fast convergence feature improves the convergence time in case of failures in a cluster managed by Tungsten Fabric.
-In a typical Tungsten Fabric-managed network, the customer end points connect to the vRouter through MPLSoUDP, GRE, or VXLAN overlay tunnels from the gateway device.
+Fast convergence feature improves the convergence time in case of failures in a cluster managed by OpenSDN.
+In a typical OpenSDN-managed network, the customer end points connect to the vRouter through MPLSoUDP, GRE, or VXLAN overlay tunnels from the gateway device.
 The vRouters connect to the MPLS gateway through the fabric endpoints.